Worthy Down Aerodrome

 Air Defence of Great Britain

 The RAF's strength following the end of the war reduced by around 90%.
 In 1922 the War Office was concerned that France had an air force double the home nation's size.
-Although there was little likelihood of war with France, the difference in strength did not sit well, and it was decided parity should be achieved.
+Although there was little likelihood of war with France, the difference in strength did not sit well, and it was decided that a degree of parity should be achieved.
 As a result of the recommendations of the Steel-Bartholomew Committee in 1923, it was concluded that responsibility for homeland air defence be transferred from the War Office to the Air Ministry.
 This led to the creation of the Command known as Air Defence of Great Britain (ADGB), whose assets included fighters, bombers, anti-aircraft guns, searchlights and the Observer Corps.
 In April 1925, the IAC was in the process of being split with part forming the ADGB Command, although, at this time, the latter had no units assigned.
-Trenchard proposed that that ADGB should have 52 squadrons, which would consist of 17 fighters units and 35 of bombers.
-Things did not go to plan, and by 1930, the RAF had 17 fighter squadrons and 12 bomber.
+Trenchard proposed that ADGB should have fifty-two squadrons, which would consist of seventeen fighter units and thirty-five of bombers.
+Things did not go to plan, and by 1930, the RAF had seventeen fighter squadrons and twelve bomber.

 The RAF's strength following the end of the war reduced by around 90%.
 In 1922 the War Office was concerned that France had an air force double the home nation's size.
-Although there was little likelihood of war with France, the difference in strength did not sit well, and it was decided parity should be achieved.
+Although there was little likelihood of war with France, the difference in strength did not sit well, and it was decided that a degree of parity should be achieved.
 As a result of the recommendations of the Steel-Bartholomew Committee in 1923, it was concluded that responsibility for homeland air defence be transferred from the War Office to the Air Ministry.
 This led to the creation of the Command known as Air Defence of Great Britain (ADGB), whose assets included fighters, bombers, anti-aircraft guns, searchlights and the Observer Corps.
 In April 1925, the IAC was in the process of being split with part forming the ADGB Command, although, at this time, the latter had no units assigned.
-Trenchard proposed that that ADGB should have 52 squadrons, which would consist of 17 fighters units and 35 of bombers.
-Things did not go to plan, and by 1930, the RAF had 17 fighter squadrons and 12 bomber.
+Trenchard proposed that ADGB should have fifty-two squadrons, which would consist of seventeen fighter units and thirty-five of bombers.
+Things did not go to plan, and by 1930, the RAF had seventeen fighter squadrons and twelve bomber.

 |